geraldOslo/EndodonticMeasurements/README.md

 ---

 ## Compilation and Running
-To compile and run the plugin, you can use the provided batch scripts in the `plugin/Endodontic_Measurements_2.0` directory.
+To compile and run the plugin, you can use the provided batch scripts in the repository root.

 ### Requirements
 - **Java Development Kit (JDK)**: Version 8 or higher.